Jason & the Scorchers: Early days

 A native of Sheffield, Illinois, Ringenberg attended Southern Illinois University at Carbondale and was a member of a short-lived acoustic trio in 1978.
 In late 1979, Ringenberg formed his first band, Shakespeare's Riot, the precursor of the Scorchers.
 Named after an oblique reference to the Astor Place Riot, Shakespeare's Riot played Ringenberg's original compositions, rockabilly songs, and other similar-styled tunes by Bob Dylan and Tom Petty; adapted to his high-energy country rock style.

 Ringenberg disbanded Shakespeare's Riot and moved to Nashville in 1981.
-He was introduced to his original Scorcher bandmates through the independent Praxis record label, and the group soon established a strong reputation among indie rock circles.
+He was introduced to his original Scorcher bandmates through the independent Praxis record label, and the group soon established a reputation among indie rock circles.
+Jason and the Scorchers played a high-energy music somewhat unprecedented in Nashville, Tennessee.